-A lot of people are a little wary about dental procedures, but some treatments, such as root canals, have a particularly bad name that scares even the bravest of patients.
+A lot of people are a little wary about dental procedures and available dental TMJ treatment options, but some treatments, such as root canals, have a particularly bad name that scares even the bravest of patients.
 But there are a lot of misconceptions about root canal procedures, and when you know the facts, you’ll see there is nothing to be afraid of.

 If you’ve been advised that a root canal is needed, you may be finding yourself searching for alternatives.
 But the truth is, if your doctor has recommended it, then it is the best option.
 Other potential treatments (such as tooth extraction) have more inherent risks making them a less desirable choice.

 It is when there is an infection or inflammation of the soft tissue (pulp) inside the root of your tooth.
 This pulp contains blood vessels, nerves, and connective tissue, which is why the damage can be so painful.
 A root canal procedure is the best way to treat this issue to relieve pain while maintaining a natural tooth.
 In addition to keeping a natural appearance, a root canal will help ensure efficient chewing, maintain normal biting force and sensation, and protect other teeth from excessive wear or stain.

 There is a common misconception that root canal procedures are arduous and painful.
 There was some truth to this decades ago, but with advancements in technology and anesthetics, they are now no more uncomfortable than a routine filling and is also considered as an alternative to bone grafting, which could be much more painful.
 Today, most patients express that they are pleasantly surprised by the procedure and will often describe it as painless.

 What Happens During The Procedure?

 - Once it’s been identified that you will need a root canal, you may be prescribed an antibiotic.
 This will help with the infection in the tooth and keep it from spreading.